Main Content

 Run the Active Scenario

 Right-click the Scenario_3 tab label and select Run Scenario_3 from the context menu.
 If you did not activate the scenario, the menu option is Activate and Run Scenario_3.
-Alternatively, run the model normally to run the active scenario.
+Alternatively, if you run the model in the usual way, the active scenario run.
 The Test Sequence Editor displays the active scenario during model simulation.

 Programmatically Control the Active Scenario